linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 GDP; is the gross domestic product of country i and dist is the distance between two countries to the nth power.
 B represents a summary of all other factors.

 ##  Application of the Gravity Model
-- $B$ includes tariffs, transportation costs, differences in tastes and the effects of border, [[Forwards and Futures Notes|currency]] and income differences
+- $B$ includes tariffs, transportation costs, differences in tastes and the effects of border, [currency](../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) and income differences
 - A version of this model was used in the Estevadeoral, Frantz and Taylor article presented in the first lecture to look at the reasons for the growth and decline in trade from 1870 to 1939
-- Estevadeoral et al. Found significant "common [[Forwards and Futures Notes|currency]]" effects in addition to transport costs and lesser effects from tariffs and income convergence
+- Estevadeoral et al. Found significant "common [currency](../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md)" effects in addition to transport costs and lesser effects from tariffs and income convergence
 Monopolistic Competition and the Gravity Model
 - Using the monopolistic competition model, assume:
 - Each country produces a differentiated product